pellegrino/jackpot/README.md

         gem 'jackpot'
         gem 'jquery-rails'

 1. Create an initializer to configure your gateway information.
-Heres an example of how to do it
+Heres an example of how to do it with braintree

         Jackpot.configure do |c|
-          if Rails.env.production? or Rails.env.staging?
+          if Rails.env.production?
             c.gateway_type      :braintree
             c.gateway_login     ENV['JACKPOT_LOGIN']
             c.gateway_password  ENV['JACKPOT_PASSWORD']
-            c.gateway_mode      :test
+            c.gateway_mode      :production
           else
             c.gateway_type      :braintree
             c.gateway_login     'demo'